Grazfather/sexp.nvim/README.md

 * [vim-repeat](https://github.com/tpope/vim-repeat) (optional)

-  Enables use of the `.` command for repeating change operations in vim-sexp, as well as repeating builtin operations with vim-sexp's text objects.
+  Enables use of the `.` command for repeating change operations in sexp.nvim, as well as repeating builtin operations with sexp.nvim's text objects.

 ## Installation